Deutsche Bank outshines Wall St rivals with best quarter since 2014

 “It remains to be seen if that will be enough,” Klaus Nieding of the shareholder lobby group DSW said.

-Reporting by Tom Sims and Patricia Uhlig; editing by Jason Neely and Elaine Hardcastle
+Reporting by Tom Sims and Patricia Uhlig; editing by Jason Neely, Elaine Hardcastle and David Evans

 Our Standards: The Thomson Reuters Trust Principles.